-- 1 Applications received after the closing date for applications of 15 January 2023 may be treated as 'late' applications - that is processed after all 'on-time' applications. - 2 Where possible, 'late' applications and changes of preference and/or circumstances will be treated as 'on-time' applications if: - a) this is accompanied by a satisfactory reason provided at the time of application; and - b) it can be accommodated within the timescales of the coordinated scheme and/or admission authority's processes. - 3 Late applications received after the offer day, but before the start of the school year will be processed using the same arrangements and criteria as 'on-time' applications, although the availability of places will depend on where places are still available as well as the preferences of applicants. - 4 Late applications received after the first day of the school year will be considered as 'in-year' applications.
-However, these preferences, if unsuccessful, will be held on a waiting list until the end of the first term in line with 'on-time' applications as set out in Section F of this policy.
+- For applications for Fulford School in the secondary admissions round, applications will be treated as late from 01 November 2022. - 2 Where possible, 'late' applications and changes of preference and/or circumstances will be treated as 'on-time' applications if: - a) this is accompanied by a satisfactory reason provided at the time of application; and - b) it can be accommodated within the timescales of the coordinated scheme and/or admission authority's processes. - 3 Late applications received after the offer day, but before the start of the school year will be processed using the same arrangements and criteria as 'on-time' applications, although the availability of places will depend on where places are still available as well as the preferences of applicants. - 4 Late applications received after the first day of the school year will be considered as 'in-year' applications.
+However, these preferences, if unsuccessful, will be held on a waiting list until the end of the first term in line with 'on-time' applications as set out in Section G of this policy.

-F Waiting List
+Waiting List

-1 If a school is oversubscribed, a waiting list will be held from when offers have been made until 31 December 2023.
+- 1 If a school is oversubscribed, a waiting list will be held from when offers have been made until 31 December 2023.
 After 31 December 2023, if there is still a waiting list, an 'in-year' waiting list is then held until the end of that school year.
 Beyond the first school year, refused preferences do not 'roll over' into future school years.
-Should applicants wish to remain on a waiting list for a future school year, they should submit a new application by 5 July in the relevant year.

-- A child's position on the list will be determined by the oversubscription criteria set out in Section B of this policy and will reflect their current circumstances where these circumstances have been provided to the admission authority.
+Should applicants wish to remain on a waiting list for a future school year, they should submit a new application by 1 June in the relevant year. - A child's position on the list will be determined by the oversubscription criteria set out in Section C of this policy and will reflect their current circumstances where these circumstances have been provided to the admission authority.
 The list will also contain all other on-time and late preferences that have been refused or are requested.
 Should a place become available while the waiting list is in operation, a place will be made available to the applicant on the top of the waiting list on the day the place became available. - 3 Applications may only be made once for each school year unless there has been a significant and material change in the circumstances of the parent/carer, child or school, which the admission authority agrees requires a new application. - 4 Being on a waiting list does not affect a parent's/carer's right of appeal against an unsuccessful preference.